hackmods/autoXOA/README.md

 # AutoXOA - compile / install Xen Orchestra from source

-### For Xen Server 6.X
+### For Xen Server 7.X

-This branch is developed to work with Xen Server 6.X, developed on Xen Server 6.5.
-As version 7 of Xenserver has launched, future deveoples may break compatability.
-Thus the creation of this branch.
+This branch is developed to work with Xen Server 7.X, developed on XenServer 7.
+The script will grab the latest versions of XOA-server and XOA-web.
+For legacy XenServer 6.X users the new web module still should work.
+IF legacy support is needed for XenServer 6.X check out [branch Version-6.X](https://github.com/hackmods/autoXOA/tree/Version-6.X).

 ## Purpose